glennkj/CIVILite/README.md

 # CIVILite

 ## Note About the Project
-The restrictions given when creating this program outlined heavy limitations on the usage of object-oriented-programming principles, particularly the restriction of classes, as uniquely defined classes were not allowed to be used, so repeated function calls for specific objects were used in place of a class.
+The restrictions given when creating this program outlined heavy limitations on the usage of multiple files and object-oriented-programming principles, particularly the restriction of classes, as uniquely defined classes were not allowed to be used, so repeated function calls for specific objects were used in place of a class.
 Additionally the entire project had to be completed using python only, and no external modules.